NullSleep/Data-Structures-and-Algorithms-in-Swift/README.md

 ### Arrays
 Swift defines arrays using protocols.
 Each of these protocols layers more capabilities on the array.
 For example, an Array is a Sequence, which means that you can iterate through it at least once.
 It is also a Collection, which means it can be traversed multiple times, non-destructively, and it can be accessed using a subscript operator.
 An array is also a RandomAccessCollection, which makes guarantees about efficiency.

+Random-access is a trait that data structures can claim if they can handle element retrieval in a constant amount of time.
+Getting an element from an array using it's subscript (i.e. array[2]) takes constant time.
+Again, this performance should not be taken for granted.
+Other data structures such as linked lists and trees do not have constant time access.

+There are other areas of performance that are of interest to you as a developer, particularly, how well or poorly does the data structure fare when the amount of data it contains needs to grow?
+For arrays, this varies on two factors: Insertion and capacity.

 The most efficient scenario for adding an element to an Arrays is to append it at the end of the array:

 ```
 let people = ["Brian", "Stanley", "Ringo"]